 Many of our publications include GIS_Data directories as part of the downloadable package.
 As always, this data is free and may be used within many standard GIS applications.
 We do most of our GIS production work using ArcGIS from ESRI, with the Avenza app as the go-to for field mapping and data geolocation.

-Note: The CGS no longer serves LiDAR data because the State of Colorado recently opened a new map portal—Colorado Hazard Mapping—that accepts requests from the public for available statewide LiDAR data.
-Once you are at the Hazard Mapping site, look for the tab LiDAR Request form at the top of the screen to make your request.
-Statewide LiDAR coverage is found on the main Hazards map
+Note: The CGS no longer serves LiDAR data because the State of Colorado recently opened a new map portal—Colorado Hazard Mapping—that accepts direct requests from the public for available statewide LiDAR data.
+Once you are at the Hazard Mapping site, look for the tab Browse and Download LIDAR Data near the top of the screen to get to the coverage map.
+On that state-wide map you can search for, select, and download whatever LIDAR data coverage is available in your area of interest.

 Colorado GIS Coordination and Development Program — The primary Colorado State GIS map viewer and data download site.